Periodontics & Implantology In Winter Park & Winter Springs, FL

 - If you have dental insurance, please bring any forms or insurance cards with you to the appointment.

 Please Note: All patients under 18 must be accompanied by a parent or guardian at the consultation appointment.

 Please notify the office if you have a medical condition or concern prior to surgery (e.g. artificial heart valves or joints, heart murmurs requiring pre-medication, severe diabetes, or hypertension).

-We will complete review your medical history and do an depth dental health history.
-A thorough examination to measure for bone loss, loose teeth, bite, oral cancer screening, TMJ, and other signs of periodontal disease will be evaluated.
+We will review your medical history and do an depth dental health history.
+In addition, a thorough examination to measure for bone loss, loose teeth, bite, oral cancer screening, TMJ, and other signs of periodontal disease will be evaluated.

 Will It Hurt?

 We will be as gentle as possible.
 The periodontal exam can be completed with little or no discomfort.